ABOUT EAST TRAVIS GATEWAY LIBRARY DISTRICT

-All ETGLD cardholders agree to comply with library rules and regulations, to pay all fines, to make good any loss or damage to books incurred by the cardholder.
+All ETGLD cardholders agree to comply with library rules and regulations, pay all fines, and make good on any loss or damage to books incurred by the cardholder.
 Guardians of juveniles who signed for a child’s card assume responsibility for the child’s card.
 Cardholders may not avoid responsibility for overdue fines and other incurred fees or costs by using another family members’ card.
 Habitual or severe abuse of library policies, non-payment of fines, fees and other abuses may result in denial of library services, as determined by the library director.

 To Reserve Books:

 Call the Library to reserve your book OR go onto our Catalog and reserve.

 DVD $1.00 per day overdue

 Lost material: Cost of material plus $3.00 fee